 Introduction

 Each summer, vast areas of snow surface are coloured red by snow algae blooms in polar and alpine snowfields worldwide.
 Red snowfields have been found on every continent [1–5] and overlying Arctic sea ice [6].
 Snow algae blooms can be quite extensive: in Alaska, remote sensing detected snow algae in one third of a 1,900 km2 icefield [7].
 In recent years snow algae have received attention for their role in reducing snow surface albedo, which could substantially increase snow melt [7, 8].
 Thus, snow algae could impact summer water supplies held in mountain snowpack, and reduce glacier mass balance.
 Snow algae blooms have been recorded throughout history since the time of the ancient Romans [9, 10].
 We do not know whether the extent and duration of blooms are increasing with extended melt seasons due to global warming.
-Despite their potential importance in accelerating the consequences of global warming, and the global prevalence of snow algae blooms, we are only beginning to identify the species involved.
+Despite their potential importance in accelerating the consequences of global warming, we are only beginning to identify the species involved.

 Microscopy reveals a diversity of cell morphologies in snow algae blooms, but different species can look nearly identical [11], and the same species can look completely different depending on environmental conditions.
 The snow algae Chloromonas krienitzii are small green biflagellates in culture, but cells in field samples are nearly twice the diameter, with orange pigment and short spines on a thick cell wall [12].
 The environmental cues that trigger this transformation are not known, but in the freshwater green algae Haematococcus pluvialis red secondary pigments are produced in response to high light [13].
 Green blooms of snow algae are less frequently described in the literature than red blooms, and some researchers have suggested that green snow develops into red snow [14].
 However, metabarcoding studies to date have found that green and red snow are caused by different species [15, 16].